wgst/ml-gas-surface/docs/adaptive_sampling/high_error_structure_search.md

 ```

 ## Running the ensemble MD simulation
-Finally, we use all the model parameters established in the previous steps and we run the ensemble dynamics using **Ensembles.run_dynamics** function.
+Finally, we use all the model parameters established in the previous steps and we run the ensemble dynamics using the **Ensembles.run_dynamics** function.

 {: .note }
-All the trajectories will finish either after reaching the maximum simulation time **max_time_fs** or whenever callback function **terminate_cb** is satisfied.
+All the trajectories will finish either after reaching the maximum simulation time **max_time_fs** or whenever the callback function **terminate_cb** is satisfied.

 ```jl
 ensemble = Ensembles.run_dynamics(sim, (0.0, max_time), distribution; selection=traj_start:traj_end, dt=step, trajectories=traj_num,